 How to Contest a Traffic Ticket in Chandler

 Our attorneys see most traffic tickets that people receive in Chandler result from alleged minor traffic violations.
 These can include:

 In these situations, drivers can contest their tickets in court.
 This involves submitting a formal request to the court for a hearing date.
 To accomplish this, drivers can mail in a hearing request form or appear at the court before the date listed on the citation.

 Other cases require a person to appear in court, regardless of their intentions to challenge a ticket.
 These involve more serious allegations where a conviction could result in jail time or a loss of license.
-A Chandler traffic attorney could help to protect a driver’s rights throughout the traffic ticket process.
+A Chandler traffic attorney could help protect a driver’s rights throughout the traffic ticket process.

-The role of a Chandler attorney is to create reasonable doubt concerning the allegations of a traffic violation.
-This could include introducing evidence that rebuts a police officer’s observations, cross-examining the police officer on the witness stand, or presenting evidence that mitigates a driver’s reasons for apparently violating the law.
+The role of a Chandler attorney is to create a reasonable doubt concerning the allegations of a traffic violation.
+This could include introducing evidence that refutes a police officer’s observations, cross-examining the police officer on the witness stand, or presenting evidence that mitigates a driver’s reasons for apparently violating the law.
 This could result in a reduction in the penalty that the court imposes or an outright dismissal of the charges.

 Every driver who receives a ticket for an alleged moving violation has the right to defend themselves in court.
-This applies regardless of whether a ticket mandates an appearance or gives you the option to paying a fine online.
+This applies regardless of whether a ticket mandates an appearance or gives you the option to pay a fine online.

 A Chandler traffic lawyer may be able to help you.
-Our seasoned traffic attorneys could request a hearing before the court, prepare evidence that helps your case, and appear in person to argue for why you are not responsible for the ticket.
+Our seasoned traffic attorneys could request a hearing before the court, prepare the evidence that helps your case, and appear in person to argue why you are not responsible for the ticket.
 Reach out today to schedule an appointment.